samayo/bulletproof/README.md

 $image->setDimension($width, $height);
 ````

-#### Getting upload & image properties
+#### Getting upload, image properties
-To get all image info, before or after upload you can use the following:
+These methods allow you to get image info before and/or after upload.
 ````php
 // get the provided or auto-generated image name
 $image->getName();